python/cpython/Doc/library/enum.rst

 :type: type to mix in to new Enum class.

-:start: number to start counting at if only names are passed in
+:start: number to start counting at if only names are passed in.

 .. versionchanged:: 3.5
    The *start* parameter was added.